Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 == Scope <scope>

+- Theoretically, regarding correctness, we're concerned ourselves with the linearizability correctness conditions; regarding progress guarantee, we're concerned ourselves with lock-freedom and wait-freedom (@progress-guarantee).
-- For related works on shared-memory MPSC queues, we only focus on linearizable MPSC queues that support at least lock-free `enqueue` and `dequeue` operations.
+- For related works, regarding shared-memory MPSC queues, we only focus on linearizable MPSC queues that support at least lock-free `enqueue` and `dequeue` operations; regarding distributed MPSC queues, we look at any linearizable FIFO queues that can be easily adapted for MPSC use cases.
 - Any implementation details, benchmarking and optimizations assume MPI-3 settings.
-- For optimizations, we focus on performance-related metrics, e.g. time-complexity (theoretically), throughput (empirically).
+- For benchmarking and optimization purposes, we focus on performance-related metrics, e.g. time-complexity (theoretically), throughput & latency (empirically).

 == Structure <structure>